Minuscule Schubert Varieties and Mirror Symmetry: Other examples in minuscule

 where $\theta_x=x \partial_x$.

-Other dimensional examples also seem meaningful.
-The $K3$ surface $OG(5,10)(1^8)$ is an example which has a nontrivial Fourier--Mukai partner \cite{Mukai_DPK3S}, whose mirror symmetry are investigated in \cite{Hosono-Lian-Oguiso-Yau_ADCK3}.
+Examples of Calabi--Yau $d$-folds with $d \ne 3$ seem to be of some interest.
+The $K3$ surface $OG(5,10)(1^8)$ is an example which has a nontrivial Fourier--Mukai partner \cite{MR1714828}, whose mirror symmetry are investigated in \cite{MR2047679}.
 The Picard--Fuchs operator for the mirror family of $OG(5,10)(1^8)$ is

 where $\theta_x=x\partial_x$.
-It has exactly the same property as the Picard--Fuchs operators of conjectural mirror families for $G(2,7)(1^7)$ and $\bSigma(1^9)$, with two MUM-points.
-Further this operator is also well-known since it is used essentially in A\'pery's proof of irrationality of $\zeta(3)$, with that of the mirror family for $G(2,5)(1^5)$ in $\zeta(2)$ case.
-From this viewpoint, it may be valuable that the conjectural mirror family of Calabi--Yau 4-fold $\bO\bP^2(1^{12})$ also has the following 5th-order Picard--Fuchs operator,
+It has exactly the same property as the Picard--Fuchs operators of conjectural mirror families for $G(2,7)(1^7)$ and ${\boldsymbol{\Sigma}}(1^9)$, with two maximally unipotent monodromy points.
+Moreover this operator is also well-known since appeared essentially in A\'pery's proof of irrationality of~$\zeta(3)$, similar to the Picard--Fuchs operator of the mirror family for $G(2,5)(1^5)$ in the $\zeta(2)$ case.
+From this viewpoint, it may be valuable to remark that the conjectural mirror family of Calabi--Yau 4-fold $\bO\bP^2(1^{12})$ also has the following 5th-order Picard--Fuchs operator,